 Battle machines is a Wargame that uses a 35mm grid and a army of mecha called a battlegroup.
-It was created with a simple goal be as easy to play and customizable as possible.
-It revolves around the aforementioned giant mecha fighting to control territory, although they aren't that interested about whats there at the moment
+The game created with a simple goal: be as easy to play and customizable as possible.
+It revolves around the aforementioned giant mecha fighting to control territory but they aren't that interested in preserving what's there at the moment.

 You can find the wiki with the rules here: Battle Machine Wiki

-- Abnormal Ammo: flaming black holes anyone?
+- Abnormal Ammo: Flaming black holes, anyone?

-- Beam Spam: spam shot.
+- Beam Spam: Spam shot.
 A weapon upgrade that adds D6 extra shots can be added to any weapon, so it could be beam spam, bullet spam, rocket spam, self contained miniature black hole spam...

 - Blood Knight: Carman Skiric, the guy who gave use to the wonderful page quote.